 In a dish of lukewarm water, dissolve 3 tablespoons of baking soda.
 Mix thoroughly until the baking soda is completely dissolved.
 Soak your feet for 15 minutes in this.

 Remove your shoes and gently scrub your feet with a pumice stone.
 Rinse your feet with clean water and dry them with a clean towel.
 Twice a week, repeat the treatment.

 Epsom salt soothes and softens the skin by reducing irritation.
 Sulphates aid in removing toxins and heavy metals from cells, reduce pain and assist the body in eliminating hazardous substances.
 It is usually advisable to choose natural cures rather than popping drugs.
 In our kitchen, we have a plethora of such treatments.

 In a food bowl, dissolve half a cup of Epsom salt in warm water.
 Stir everything together thoroughly.
 Soak your feet for 15 minutes in it.
 Remove dead skin with a scrub.

 It matters what you wear on your feet.
 If your heels are prone to cracking, look for shoes that fit well and support your heels.
 Wear shoes with a solid, wide heel that supports and cushions your heels whenever feasible.

 - Avoid standing or sitting with your legs crossed for long periods.

-- To lock in moisture, use a thick foot lotion at night and cover your feet with socks.
+- Use a thick foot lotion at night to lock in moisture and cover your feet with socks.